nitrite/nitrite-doc/java-sdk/support/encryption.md

 Encryptor encryptor = new AESEncryptor("my-password");
 ```

 There is another constructor also which takes a password along with the algorithm, tag length, IV length, and salt length.
-You can use the default constructor if you don't want to provide these parameters.

 ```java
 // create an AES encryptor with a password and algorithm parameters